 • Family of two (2) Between $17,350.00 - $34,656.00

 • Family of one (1) Between $15,200.00 - $30,324.00

 Each family selected to purchase a home from Salt Lake Valley Habitat for Humanity invests in the Habitat program by working 450 hours (225 hours for families with 1 adult) helping to build homes, attending classes such as homeowner maintenance and budgeting, or other Habitat work as arranged; including, participation in publicity for Habitat.

 All information that is requested, must be provided accurately.
 Withholding or falsifying information will result in the application being rejected.
-The volunteer Family Selection Team verifies information on home buyer applications, including: income, current rent and relationship with landlord.
+The Family Selection Committee verifies information on home buyer applications, including: income, current rent and relationship with landlord.
 They also check personal references and any criminal background.

-Applicants must have lived or worked in Salt Lake or Tooele County at least one calendar year, and currently a legal resident of the United States.
+Applicants must have lived or worked in Salt Lake or Tooele Counties for at least one calendar year prior to applying, and currently be a legal resident of the United States.